 We performed a sensitivity analysis to determine how market rate changes might affect the fair value of our market risk-sensitive debt instruments.
 This analysis is inherently limited because it reflects a singular, hypothetical set of assumptions.
 Actual market movements may vary significantly from our assumptions.
-An instantaneous, 100-basis point increase in interest rates across all maturities attributable to these instruments would have decreased the fair value of our debt by approximately \$700 million as of December 31, 2022.
+An instantaneous, 100-basis point increase in interest rates across all maturities attributable to these instruments would have decreased the fair value of our debt by approximately \$900 million as of December 31, 2023.

 We are also exposed to interest rate market risk from our cash and cash equivalent balances, as well as assets held in restricted trust fund accounts.
 These assets are generally invested in high-quality, liquid instruments including money market funds that invest in U.S. government obligations with original maturities of three months or less.
 We believe that our exposure to changes in fair value of these assets due to interest rate fluctuations is insignificant as the fair value generally approximates our cost basis.
-We also invest a portion of our restricted trust fund account balances in available-for-sale securities, including U.S. Treasury securities, U.S. agency securities, municipal securities, mortgage-and asset-backed securities, which generally mature over the next nine years, as well as equity securities.
+We also invest a portion of our restricted trust fund account balances in available-for-sale securities, including U.S. Treasury securities, U.S. agency securities, municipal securities, mortgage- and asset-backed securities, which generally mature over the next ten years, as well as equity securities.

 Commodity Price Exposure - In the normal course of our business, we are subject to operating agreements that expose us to market risks arising from changes in the prices for commodities such as diesel fuel, electricity (and related renewable energy credits) and recycled materials, including old corrugated cardboard and plastics.
 We work to manage these risks through operational strategies that focus on capturing our costs in the prices we charge our customers for the services provided.
 Accordingly, as the market prices for these commodities increase or decrease, our revenues, operating costs and margins may also increase or decrease.
-Recycling revenues attributable to yield increased \$19 million and \$537 million in 2022 and 2021, respectively, as compared with the prior year periods, primarily from higher market prices for recycling commodities in 2021 and the first half of 2022, before the significant downturn in the second half of 2022.
+Recycling revenues attributable to yield decreased \$308 million and increased \$19 million in 2023 and 2022, respectively, as compared with the prior year periods.
+With the significant decline in commodity prices that started in the second half of 2022 from their all-time highs and has continued into 2023, we are currently experiencing margin pressures from our commodity-driven businesses.
+Average market prices for single-stream recycled commodities were down 40% and 10% in 2023 and 2022, respectively, as compared to the prior year periods.
+Variability in commodity prices can also impact the margins of our business as certain components of our revenue are structured as a pass through of costs, including recycling brokerage and fuel surcharges.